DanielBMarkham/Info-Ops/manuscript/chapter1.md

 They will all be dead within 15 minutes.
 Experts agree that had the pilot gotten more sleep the night before, had he stayed in the cockpit just a little longer, nothing would have ever happened.

 But that's not what happened.
-Instead, the two junior pilots at the controls now call the flight attendents in the back and let them know there will be some turbulence ahead.
-No need to worry the passengers, but you flight attendents probably should grab a seat.
+Instead, the two junior pilots at the controls now call the flight attendants in the back and let them know there will be some turbulence ahead.
+No need to worry the passengers, but you flight attendants probably should grab a seat.

 They enter a cloud bank.
 They switch on some heating systems to protect against icing.
 Everything is going as planned.
 They leave the cloud bank.